Dimmer2222/SmallUtils/README.md

 # SmallUtils
-SmallUtils is a Bukkit Plugin that is a Sample to use the DAPI Look at DAPI
+SmallUtils is a Bukkit Plugin that is a Sample to use the DAPI.
+Look at DAPI!